 The Native Seed Gardeners (NSG) is a pilot program developed by Friends of Spring Creek Forest Preserves and Citizens for Conservation (CFC) with support from Audubon-Chicago Region, according to Sam Oliver, who made the presentation on behalf of both groups.
 Starter plants for the project are being grown this winter by the Chicago Botanic Garden.
 This program's purpose is to increase the amount of seed that is available to restore ecological health and diversity to the area's woodlands and prairies.
 Read more in the Chicago Tribune: Nurturing Plant Legacies: Two Groups Lend Seeds and Plants to Gardeners

 "We've been working for five years to restore hundreds of acres of beautiful forest preserve," said Friends' president Dave Cook of Barrington Hills.
 "We're making great progress.
 But it's clear that the main bottleneck is not having remotely enough seed from rare local plants."

-"There is a severe shortage," Tom Vanderpoel of CFC explains.
+"There is a severe shortage," a CFC volunteer explains.
 "Over the years we've learned that we cannot harvest from the wild enough seed from certain species crucial to the restoration projects."
 The native plants this project will supply to volunteers are essential to the successful restoration of our prairies, savannas, woodlands and wetlands.

 This spring, plants grown from local seed will be ready for distribution and the Native Seed Gardeners are now enrolling recruits to become home growers of beautiful and important woodland and prairie plants.
-Any interested person can find out more about the program at www.nativeseedgardeners.org.
+Any interested person can find out more about the program by completing the enrollment form.

 Gardening with rare native plants may be easier than you imagine.
 After the first year these plants typically need limited watering, no fertilizer, and just a little weeding.